Achievable logoAchievable logo

 Renal function

-• Blood urea nitrogen (BUN): Measures the metabolic function of the kidney and excretory function of the kidney
+• Blood urea nitrogen (BUN): Measures the metabolic function of the kidney and the excretory function of the kidney

 • 10-20